anastasiakiseleva/anastasiyakisialeva.github.io/README.md

 #### My achievements

-- Organized multiple user and developer PDF guides for Kofax Communications Manager into a cohesive online help system with cross-links and improved navigation.
+- Restructured and organized multiple user and developer PDF guides for the product into a cohesive online help system with cross-links and improved navigation.
+See the example here: [Kofax Communications Manager 5.7.0](https://docshield.kofax.com/Portal/Products/en_US/KCM/5.7.0-1ggsd49p37/KCM.htm)

 #### Technical Writer